Chapter 16

 Tax

-The tax system, particularly in France, presents a major problem.
-Indeed, modifying a tax allows at a lower cost to give the illusion of governing, without taking the trouble, namely without reworking the organization of the functioning of society and more particularly of public services.
-But a tax taken individually is generally neither good nor bad.
-Only the system of taxation and redistribution taken as a whole can be evaluated.
-In this chapter, we propose a system of taxation and redistribution that is as simple as possible, while being sufficiently comprehensive to ensure the objective of making progress benefit the greatest number of people.
+The tax system, particularly in France, faces a major issue.
+Indeed, changing a tax allows for the illusion of governing at low cost, without actually doing the work, that is, without reworking the organization of society's functioning and, more specifically, public services.
+However, a tax taken individually is generally neither good nor bad.
+Only the overall tax and redistribution system can be assessed.
+In this chapter, we propose a tax and redistribution system that is as simple as possible, yet sufficiently comprehensive to achieve the goal of benefiting the greatest number from progress.

 The tax system we propose consists of only three taxes.